Elsa-Health/model-runtime/README.md

 -   [x] 80% Test coverage
 -   [ ] Support for more random variables in symptom natures
     -   [ ] Support Weibul Variables
-    -   [ ] Support Change Variables - size, color, elevatedness, etc
+    -   [ ] Support Changing Variables - size, color, elevatedness, etc
 -   [x] Optional Support for uncertainity in the results through sampling of the random variables.
 -   [ ] Support patient assessment results that show exactly what symptom features are not matching or are matching with different degees. (path towards explainability??)
 -   [ ] Support weights for each of the symptom features